bitrise-io/devcenter/_articles/reviews/android-app-bundle-draft.md

 published: false

 ---
-Creating an Android App Bundle (.aab) with Bitrise is _almost_ the same as generating an APK.
-Tweaking a few step inputs will enable you to compile an Android App Bundle (.aab) file from your code, get it signed and deployed to Google Play Store.
+Creating an Android app bundle with Bitrise is _almost_ the same as generating an APK.
+Tweaking a few step inputs will enable you to compile an Android app bundle (.aab) file from your code, get the bundle signed and deployed to Google Play Store.

 ## Generating Android App Bundle with Gradle Runner Step

 Our scanner can detect your code as an Android project and kick your first build off right away!
 If you select the `deploy` workflow in the app's Workflow Editor, you get a basic `deploy` workflow.

-The key to generate an Android App Bundle is to specify the right task and modify the file extensions in our `Gradle Runner` Step.
+The key to generate an Android app bundle is to specify the right task and modify the file extensions in our `Gradle Runner` Step.

 Before you start, make sure that: